jamestiotio/dbsys/project/lab1.md

 printed out on the command line.

-We **strongly recommend** you try this out as a fun end-to-end test that will help you get experience writing your own test programs for simpledb.
-You should create the file "test.java" in the src/java/simpledb directory with the code above, and you should add some "import" statement above the code, and place the `some_data_file.dat` file in the top level directory.
+We **strongly recommend** you try this out as a fun end-to-end test that will help you get experience writing your own test programs for SimpleDB.
+You should create the file "test.java" in the `src/java/simpledb` directory with the code above, and you should add some "import" statement above the code, and place the `some_data_file.dat` file in the top level directory.
 Then run: